Aggregate-Intellect/sherpa/docs/About_Sherpa/index.rst

 However, With the remarkable progress we have seen in the past few years where text based generative models started to perform on par with humans on language and tool use skills as well simpler reasoning abilities, all of a sudden there could be a way forward!
 Large Language Models (LLMs), specifically, showed a great deal of competence in a few areas that are critical in handling knowledge more effectively:

-- Language Skills: LLMs are very good at understanding and syntheszing language (at least for high resource languages like English, and common programming languages)
+- Language Skills: LLMs are very good at understanding and synthesizing language (at least for high resource languages like English, and common programming languages)
-- Tool Use: Given that LLMs are good at understanding and generating formal language (read code), they have remarkable ability to use other tools to expand their capablities by calling appropriate APIs.
+- Tool Use: Given that LLMs are good at understanding and generating formal language (read code), they have remarkable ability to use other tools to expand their capabilities by calling appropriate APIs.
 - Reasoning Skills: Although still relatively primitive, but LLMs demonstrate the ability to reason (mostly the types of reasoning that are more likely to appear in the text of their training data)

 LLM Agents